rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 aws s3api list-buckets
 ```

-### If You Want to Setup the Lifecycle for a Bucket
+### If You Want to Set Up the Lifecycle for a Bucket

 See KB solution https://access.redhat.com/solutions/7053212